Projects

 In March 2022, the “Thunderhead” was announced as the winning proposal.
 The design was conceived by the Winnipeg-based team led by Liz Wreford, Peter Sampson and Taylor LaRocque of Public City, with artists Shawna Dempsey and Lorri Millan and Albert McLeod, Indigenous and Two-Spirited People subject-matter expert and advisor.
 The proposal draws on the symbolism of a thunderhead cloud, which embodies the strength, activism and hope of 2SLGBTQI+ communities.
 The proposal is detailed here.

-LGBT Purge survivors, rightsholders, Indigenous Circle members, Monument Advisory Committee members and wider 2SLGBTQI+ communities will continue to be part of this journey and involved as the Monument’s education and interpretation components are developed.
-Learn more about the Monument on the FAQ page.
+LGBT Purge survivors, rightsholders, Indigenous Circle members, Monument Advisory Committee members and wider 2SLGBTQI+ communities have continued to be part of this journey and were involved as the Monument’s education and interpretation components were developed.
+That process is detailed here.

 Canadian Museum for Human Rights Exhibition

-This project includes an exhibition about the LGBT Purge at the Canadian Museum for Human Rights (CMHR), along with a travelling exhibit.
+This project includes an exhibition about the LGBT Purge at the Canadian Museum for Human Rights (CMHR), along with a travelling exhibit and permanent niche in the Canadian Journey’s Gallery.
 The CMHR will also explore ways to share this exhibition online.

 An Advisory Council to support the development of this exhibition has been established by the CMHR.
 Details of the Council can be found here.